-2. Right click the entry in the Cost column and select Float from the Cell View Type dropdown list.
+2. Right-click an entry in the Cost column and select Float in the Cell View Type drop-down list.

-4.9.5 Using Date/Time Cell View Types
+4.9.5 Using Date or Time Cell View Types

-The Date cell view type now supports 'short' or 'long' date and 'date with time' formats for date properties.
-A secondary selection drop-down is automatically displayed when the Data Cell View Type is selected initially.
+The Date cell view type now supports the short date, long date, and date with time formats for date properties.
+A secondary selection drop-down menu is automatically displayed when the Data Cell View Type is selected initially.

-In this example, the "created_on" Date type property is displayed as Cell View Type "Long Date Time."
-The results appear in the following format:
+In this example, the created_on date type property is displayed as the Long Date Time Cell View Type.
+The results appear as shown in Figure 81.